kevykim/Airbb-project/README.md

     JWT_EXPIRES_IN=
     ```
 5. Move to backend directory.
-6. Run `npx dotenv sequelize db:migrate98.
+6. Run `npx dotenv sequelize db:migrate`
 7. Run `npx dotenv sequelize db:seed:all`
 8. With two terminals, Run `npm start` in both frontend folder and backend folder to start the application.